The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Introduction

-\item \textbf{Part V: NurtureBot v2 Testing and Analysis} NurtureBot v2 underwent testing with the same initial cohort, yielding 104 conversations.
-Our analysis revealed that two minor issues persisted: repetitive conversational hints and the delivery of parenting information in long, overwhelming paragraphs.
-Additionally, themes such as localisation and conversational memory, which we did not prioritise addressing in this study, continued to emerge.
-NurtureBot v2 achieved a CUQ score of 87.4, indicating further improvement, though the potential bias from participants’ involvement in co-design was considered (see Section \ref{part5}).

-\item \textbf{Part VI: Prototype Improvement: NurtureBot v3 and Validation} To ensure an unbiased evaluation, we refined NurtureBot further and tested v3 with a new cohort of 46 parents.
-Feedback analysis identified two new problems, the need for more detailed responses at times, difficulty following step-by-step exercises via text, and repeated requests for additional features such as videos and memory retention for personalised interactions.
-NurtureBot v3 received a CUQ score of 91.3, marking a robust improvement in usability (see Section \ref{part6}).
+\item \textbf{Part IV: Prototype Improvement: NurtureBot v3 and Validation} To ensure an unbiased evaluation, we refined NurtureBot further and tested v3 with a new cohort of 46 parents.
+Feedback analysis identified two new problems to be considered for future iterations, and a CUQ score of 91.3, marking a robust improvement in usability.

 \end{itemize}

 Our contributions are: \begin{itemize} \item \textbf{Empirical Findings and Implications} for co-designing `usable and useful' LLM-based parental wellbeing support systems, from a longitudinal four-week iterative study, gathered from 78 parents, eliciting the interactional challenges they encountered and the solutions proposed to address these issues. \item \textbf{The Interaction Layer} a prompt architecture that affords in-situ user understanding, user control, and conversational improvements by directly incorporating end-user inputs as prompt instructions usable by LLMs, addressing usability challenges to enhance user experience with AI-driven support tools for parenting and beyond.